 Requirements: Having a basic knowledge of Linux, Docker, AWS will help but is not mandatory.
 Access to a Linux machine and AWS account is also recommended but not necessary.

-Our next course in the list is offered by LinkedIn Learning and covers DevOps Foundations.
+Our next DevOps course on the list is offered by LinkedIn Learning and covers DevOps Foundations.
 Various tools enable what DevOps envisions.
 Having a thorough understanding of DevOps methodologies and tools helps in setting a strong foundation.

 - DevOps movement, focusing on the core value of CAMS (culture, automation, measurement, and sharing)